aleen42/geometries/README.md

  2. [x] Parser (Syntactic Analysis, 語法分析)
  3. [x] Semantic (Semantic Analysis, 語義分析)

-### Scanner (Lexical Analysis)
+#### Scanner (Lexical Analysis)

-Scanner is the module which duty is to scan through the whole sentence and figure out which word is a legal lexeme, while which one is not.
-For instance, in such a brief language, when you tell the engine to use Scanner module to scan through your giving sentence: "ORIGIN IS @", the Scanner module will find out that `@` is not a legal lexeme in such a language, and throws out an error like this: `Line Number: 0: NOT Wrong Token`.
+The Scanner is the module which duty is to scan through the whole sentence and figure out which word is a legal lexeme, while which one is not.
+For instance, in such a brief language, when you tell the engine to use the Scanner module to scan through your giving sentence: "ORIGIN IS @", the Scanner module will find out that `@` is not a legal lexeme in such a language, and throws out an error like this: `Line Number: 0: NOT Wrong Token`.

 <p align="center">
     <img alt="scanner" src="./docs/scanner_wrong_token.jpg" />